 In this eBook, water engineering experts share trends and challenges in water infrastructure, the impact they will have on your projects, proactive steps you can take, and what you need to know to comply with America’s Water Infrastructure Act.
 Simply fill out the form for your complimentary copy!

-Brad Woznak, PE*, PH, CFM is an SEH project manager, senior water resources engineer and certified floodplain manager striving daily to prepare his clients for more resilient futures – through hydraulic and hydrologic analysis, watershed modeling and floodplain analyses.
+Brad Woznak, PE*, PH, CFM is an SEH project manager, senior water resources engineer and certified floodplain manager with more than 24 years of industry epxerience, striving daily to prepare his clients for more resilient futures – through hydraulic and hydrologic analysis, watershed modeling and floodplain analyses.